 • 💿 Don’t format the external hard drive.
 Many hard drive issues can be solved by formatting the hard drive and starting from scratch, but data loss isn’t one of them.
 When you format a hard drive, all storage space on the drive is marked as empty and a new partition table is created, making it much more difficult to recover deleted files.
 So, even if Windows keeps asking you to format due to partition damage, disregard the prompt.

-• 🔧 Stop using it if physical damage is present.
+• 🔧 Avoid DIY recovery attempts if physical damage is present.
 Dealing with a physically damaged disk is extra risky, so you shouldn’t use it, let alone attempt any DIY fixes you come across.
 Instead, it’s best to leave it alone until you can consult a professional recovery service.

 Also known as CMD, the Command Prompt provides you with much finer control over your operating system by allowing you to give your computer text commands.
 This comes in handy when dealing with data loss caused by malware, specifically those that hide the files stored on your external hard drive by giving them the hidden attribute.